nextpyp/pyp/docs/install/install-web.rst

   sudo systemctl restart nextPYP

 There are many other configuration options supported beyond the ones described here.
-See the `full documentation for the configuration file <../reference/config>`_ for details.
+See the :doc:`full documentation for the configuration file<../reference/config>` for details.

 Hopefully the services will start up perfectly and you can start using ``nextPYP`` right away.
 If not, there are a few useful places to look for debugging information.
 See :doc:`troubleshooting<./troubleshooting>` for more details.